Online Health Chat with Juliet Hou, MD, and Megan Edgehouse, MPT

 gardens: What causes incontinence and are there different types?

 Dr_Juliet_Hou: There are different types of incontinence – the two main types being urinary and fecal incontinence.
 Different types of urinary incontinence include stress incontinence, urge incontinence or even overflow incontinence.
-There is also fecal incontinence or
+There is also fecal incontinence or leakage of stool.

 The causes could be structural or neuropathic/neurogenic.
 Structural causes mean that the pelvic floor structure has been weakened from surgery, birth, aging, hormones, etc. Actions such as coughing, sneezing or other types of straining activities can trigger this type of incontinence.
 Neuropathic/neurogenic occurs when an illness or disorder, such as having a stroke or having diabetes, causes the incontinence issues.